Braves vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Braves Recent Betting Performance

+- In their previous 10 matchups with a total posted by oddsmakers, the Braves and their foes are 7-3-0 when it comes to hitting the over.

-- The Braves have a record of 3-2-0 ATS over their last 10 games.
+- The Braves' ATS record is 3-2-0 over their last 10 games (oddsmakers set spreads in five of those contests).

 Read More About This Game